by Lilly Arthur

 We are missing a lot of the original hardware.
 Only a couple of doors still have their doorknobs.
 We also do not have a mantle in the living room.
 One of the most frustrating things is not being able to go to architectural salvage stores or estate sales right now due to COVID-19.

 There have been a lot of times where I’ve felt that we have bitten off more than we can chew.
 This is our first home and we’ve gotten some unwelcome “advice” from family members, coworkers, etc. about taking on such a big project.
 I’m definitely glad we ended up with a general contractor; I don’t think this is a renovation that we could have done on our own.
 It would have been nice to choose a home we could live in while slowly renovating, but ultimately I’m glad we ended up with what we have.

-Lilly Arthur is a graduate student at the University of Cincinnati.
+Lilly Arthur is a graduate student in speech-language pathology at the University of Cincinnati.